kavishdevar/aln/AAP Definitions.md

 ```plaintext
 04 00 04 00 17 00 00 00 10 00 11 00 08 7E 10 02 42 0B 08 4E 10 02 1A 05 01 00 00 00 00
 ```

+# LICENSE

+AirPods like Normal (ALN) - Bringing Apple-only features to Linux and Android for seamless AirPods functionality!
+Copyright (C) 2024 Kavish Devar

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU Affero General Public License for more details.

+You should have received a copy of the GNU Affero General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.